collinjennings/techofself/markdownSheet.md

 Below is a cheatsheet for the most common markdown elements that you'll use.
 For this formatting to work on your website you need to make sure you include the header found on the sample blog post, you need to save additional posts in the `_posts` folder, and you need to save them as `.md` files:

 ### Headings
-To make a line a heading place a # immediately before a word.
+To make a line a heading place a `#` immediately before a word with a space.
 Using more #s will produce smaller headings.
 So

 # Largest Heading is 1